West Looe Town Trust

 Alignment with Charitable Objects

-- Applications must clearly demonstrate how they fall within one or more of the Trust's five charitable purposes: relief of aged/poor, relief of distress/sickness, recreation/leisure facilities, educational facilities, or other charitable purposes for general benefit
+- Applications must clearly demonstrate how they fall within one or more of the Trust's charitable purposes: relief of aged/poor, relief of distress/sickness, recreation/leisure facilities, educational facilities, or other charitable purposes for general benefit

 Local Trustees' Knowledge